2ToxF/QuadraticEquationSolver/README.md

           make run_help          |   View hint with available options   |
 ```

-If you want to see documentation open html\
+If you want to see documentation open html\index.html

 ## Contributing and feedback